Xeeynamo/SonicManiaAPI-Samples/README.md

 This barebone mod is empty and it does not do anything.
 This contains the very minimal information required.
 It is a good place to start as you can use it as a playground or as a base to create your new mod.

+### Sample new object

+Shows the basics on how to create a custom object.
+It will showcase how to load and play an animation, how to load and play a sound effect, set a collision box manually, show the object in the debug object placement and make it act like an enemy.

+For a showcase purpose, rather than acting like a completely new entity this will replace the ring object with the custom Bloominator.
+This will lead to crashes when opening a ring box.

 ## Set-up

 The expectations by following this guide is to configure a development environment that will allow you to write the game scripts and test them with just a single click, allowing real-time debugging and breakpoint placement in the code.